jchai002/choir-justice-supplies/us/en/ooma-office-feature-summary.markdown

 ### Call forwarding

-Incoming calls to a user's extension can be forwarded to a cell phone or landline phone number with call forwarding.
+Incoming calls to a user's extension can be forwarded to a mobile phone or landline phone number with call forwarding.
 [Learn more](/us/en/call-forwarding).

 ### Caller-ID blocking